-- an annuity; - flexi-access drawdown (taking a tax-free lump sum from your pension pot but moving the rest into one or more funds that allow you to take a taxable income at times to suit you); - taking a number of cash sums at different stages; or - taking the whole pension fund as a single cash lump sum.
+- an annuity; - flexi-access drawdown (taking a tax-free lump sum from your pension pot but moving the rest into one or more funds that allow you to take a taxable income at times to suit you); - taking several cash sums at different stages; or - taking the whole pension fund as a single cash lump sum.

-The money advice leaflet 'Your pension: it's time to choose' explains the features of these options.
-Visit www. moneyhelper.org.uk/en/pensions-and-retirement
+The money advice leaflet explains the features of these options.
+Visit www.moneyadviceservice.org.uk